Updated February 15, 2020.

 Exactly how the landscape of the Internet will come to look in ten or twenty years is very hard to say.
 But if we do nothing, it’s easy to imagine a landscape that is impenetrable to most, owned by few, costly and unsafe.

 However, there are other possible futures for the digital lands.
-Cookiebot actively pushes towards these.
+Cookiebot CMP actively pushes towards these.
 It is in our very DNA to work towards wider, freer, safer digital plains.

-Sandboxes in bloom: the Internet to come.
+A balanced Internet to come.

 Ones where the hazards and inequalities have been tamed and leveled to once more reflect the early days of the terrains –flat, open and infinite.
 Ones where humanity can flourish in the sandboxes of the digital.